The Best Suburbs in Geelong for Living – 2026 Guide

 LaraLara Secondary CollegePublic secondary

 Corio/Norlane, while facing more socioeconomic challenges, does host Geelong Grammar School, one of Australia’s most prestigious institutions (known internationally).
-Its main campus, however, is a boarding school on the outskirts, so it doesn’t dominate everyday education in the immediate neighborhood.
+Its main campus — the Corio Campus — is a large day-and-boarding school on Geelong’s northern edge, drawing students from well beyond the immediate area, so it doesn’t necessarily shape everyday schooling in the surrounding neighbourhood in the same way as local government schools.

 In short, Geelong’s educational scene is broad and high-quality, and the suburbs with top schools inevitably draw more families.
 This creates communities oriented toward children, with supportive infrastructure, sports clubs, and parent-led volunteer programs.
 The presence of strong schools, in turn, enriches local life.